-As of 30th November,2021, 1,031 children and young people are waiting to be booked for an Autism assessment across Hampshire.
-This is down from 1,113 reported on the last select committee report.
-One year ago, 1,576 children and young people were waiting to be booked for an Autism assessment in Hampshire.
+18. As of 31st March 2022, 1,288 children and young people are waiting to be booked for an Autism assessment across Hampshire.
+This is up from 1,031 reported on the last select committee report.
+However, it is important to note that at the time of first reports to the committee, over, 1,700 children and young people were waiting to be booked for an Autism assessment in Hampshire.

 If a child or young person is referred into the current service today, the approximate waiting time will be between 10 months to a year from referral to assessment.
-This is a significant improvement compared with a 35 month waiting time in September 2020.
-The service reports an overall diagnostic rate of 82.8%, this is a reduction from the last report (85.2%), this is due to more robust triaging processes.
+This is a significant improvement compared with the projected 35 month waiting time in September 2020.
+The service reports an overall diagnostic rate of 83.0%.

-- 19. Since the new contract started, the first two months of service has resulted in 196 first appointments attended and Psicon continue to work at pace. - 20.
-Providers have ensured that children coming towards their 18th birthdays are prioritised for assessment in order to ensure that they do not have to be transferred to another waiting list through the adult Autism pathway.
-Looked after children and children from military families are also prioritised for assessment as well as those admitted to hospital due to crisis or distress. - 21.
-The service reports that 64% of referrals are for children and young people who identify as male, and 36% of referrals identify as female.
-Less than 1% identify as not male or female. - 22.
-Work is ongoing to implement the NHSE Autism in schools project on the Isle of Wight, Southampton and Portsmouth for both primary and secondary mainstream/special schools.
+- 19. Since the new contract started, the first six months of service has resulted in 702 first appointments attended and Psicon continue to work at pace. - 20.
+To help assist with further reductions in waiting lists and waiting times, and to also alleviate pressures due to increasing referrals (please see point 27 for further details), further funding has been awarded to Psicon as a waiting list initiative.
+This will result in approximately 350 additional assessments in the next financial year, including 64 assessments specifically for North East Hampshire. - 21.
+Providers have assured commissioners that young people coming towards their 18th birthdays are prioritised for assessment in order to ensure that they do not have to be transferred to another waiting list through the adult Autism pathway.

+Looked after children and children from military families are also prioritised for assessment as well as those admitted to hospital due to crisis or distress.

+- 22. The service reports that 64% of referrals are for children and young people who identify as male, and 36% of referrals identify as female.
+Less than 1% identify as not male or female. - 23.
+Work is ongoing to implement the NHS England Autism in schools project on the Isle of Wight, Southampton and Portsmouth for both primary and secondary mainstream/special schools.
 The three elements of the project are: - Building relationships and networks of support - Learning opportunities for schools and parent carer forums - Autism self-awareness and skills development, hearing the voice of young people